-Current State of Wheelchair Training and Assessment
+Current State of Wheelchair Training and Assessment (Part 2)

 The Smart Wheelchairs in Assessment and Training (SWAT) State of the Field workshop was an initiative to gather various stakeholders in power wheelchair training and assessment and create a comprehensive review of the current state of the discipline.
 The participants involved a balance of both clinical and technical experts on wheelchair training and assessment and the outcomes of the workshop are published in an AGEWELL report.
 The 3-part Braze Mobility SWAT Blog Series will discuss some key outcomes of this workshop.